bjssacademy/class-based-from-go/part10/chapter10.md

 >  DIP says: high-level modules should not depend on low-level modules but both should depend on abstractions.

 We have been *injecting* instances into our class, that it *depends* on to be able to function, rather than letting the class decide what it needs to function.
-So we have achieved DIP by using the practice known as Dependency Injection, or DI.
+So we have achieved DIP by using the pattern known as **Dependency Injection**, or DI.

 ### What does DIP mean about depending on abstractions?